Kookaburra: Classification and species

 Five species of kookaburra can be found in Australia, New Guinea, and the Aru Islands:

 The laughing and blue-winged species are direct competitors in the area where their ranges now overlap.
 This suggests that these two species evolved in isolation, possibly during a period when Australia and New Guinea were more distant.

-The Kamilaroi/Gamilaraay and Wiradjuri people named this bird “guuguubarra”.
-It is native to the eastern mainland part of Australia.

-Kookaburras are sexually dimorphic.
-This is noticeable in the blue-winged and the rufous-bellied, where males have blue tails and females have reddish-brown tails.
+The blue-winged and the rufous-bellied kookaburra are sexually dimorphic, where males have blue tails and females have reddish-brown tails.